Skip to content

 return ret

-Sync API (Legacy: Auth Link) Generates a synchronous HTTP API.
-Returns results directly after invocation Situations where processing time is short and clients require immediate results
+Sync API Generates a synchronous HTTP API.
+Returns the result directly after calling When processing time is short, and the client needs immediate results

-Async API (Legacy: Batch) Generates an asynchronous HTTP API.
-Responds immediately after invocation but does not return processing results Scenarios where processing takes longer and the interface call is merely a start signal
+Async API Generates an asynchronous HTTP API.
+Responds immediately but does not return the result When processing time is long, and the interface call is only a start signal

-Cron Job (Legacy: Auto Trigger Configuration) Automatically executes based on Crontab syntax Periodic data synchronization/caching, scheduled tasks, etc.
+Cron Job Automatically executes based on Crontab syntax Regular data synchronization / caching, scheduled tasks, etc.

-Here, create a Sync API (Legacy: Auth Link) for this function to enable invoking it via HTTP on the public network.
+Here, creating a Func API for this function allows it to be called via HTTP on the public network.

-Assuming the ID of the Sync API (Legacy: Auth Link) created for this function is auln-xxxxx, the simplest way to invoke this function is as follows:
+Assuming the "Func API" ID created for this function is func-api-xxxxx, the simplest way to call this function is as follows:

 Text Only